-Imagine a place where every woman in transition can obtain the confidence she needs in order to achieve the next level of gainful employment.
+Imagine a place where every person in transition can obtain the confidence they need in order to achieve the next level of gainful employment.

 That place is Career Wardrobe.